igmk/actris_mwr_pro/README.md

 ### `mwrpy/site_config/`

-This folder contains subfolders for each site, where retrieval coeffiecients are stored in `coefficients/` and `config.py` defines site and instrument specific information (including input and output data paths), which is used for processing purposes and metadata generation.
+This folder contains configuration files for each instrument type in `instrument.yaml` and subfolders for each site, where retrieval coeffiecients are stored in `coefficients/` and `config.yaml` defines site specific information (including input and output data paths), which needs to be modified and is used for processing purposes and metadata generation.

 ### `mwrpy/level1/`